A simple frontend for ffmpeg to transcode video files to DNxHD

 Converted files are stored in the same folder as the the original by default, but you can also select a custom destination folder.

-Default conversion result is a DNxHD 36 encoded .mov file scaled to HD resolution (1920×1080), with Audio converted to 2-channel PCM 48kHz/16bit if audio is present.
-For other options see below.
+Default conversion result is a DNxHD 36 encoded .mov file scaled to HD resolution (1920×1080), with audio converted to 2-channel PCM 48kHz/16bit if is present; for other options see below.

 Conversion